 Centre for Music and Conflict (CMC)

 The CMC explores the various roles that music and the arts play in reflecting, representing, commenting on and commemorating conflict.
+It also explores music in conflict situations, and in the contexts of conflict resolution, resilience, diplomacy and peace building.

 The CMC’s collaborations are interdisciplinary and involve the active participation of writers, cultural and economic historians and literary theorists, ethnomusicologists, music education experts and psychologists.